AlexGhenno/Mechatronics_project/README.md

 Notes:
-You may also install the joy package.
+You may also have to install the joy package.

 How to install deb packages ubuntu
 ```
 sudo dpkg -i DEB_PACKAGE
 ```

+Notes regarding the simulation:

+- The maximum speed of the UAV is set through the parameter max_xy_vel, initialized in the launch file bringup_sim.launch